dalong0514/readnotes/20240101复制书籍/2024079The-Ecological-Approach-to-Visual-Perception/2024079The-Ecological-Approach-to-Visual-Perception0601.md

 Can these disturbances of structure be treated mathematically?
 They surely cannot all be treated with the same mathematical method, for some of them do not conform to the assumptions of the theory of sets.
 Some of the above changes do not preserve a one-to-one mapping of units over time, inasmuch as the array gains or loses units in time.
 Accretion or deletion of texture during occlusion is one such case.
 Foreshortening or compression of texture preserves one-to-one mapping only until it reaches its limit, after which texture is lost.
 The emer- gence of new texture with rupturing of a surface, the nullification of texture with dissipation of a surface, and the substitution of new texture for old are still other cases of the failure of one-to-one mapping, or projective correspondence.
 In all of these cases it is not the fact that each unit of the ambient array at one time goes into a corresponding unit of the array at a later time.
 The case of an optic array that undergoes "fashing" or scintillation of its units is another example, and so is what I called fluctuation in connection with changing light and shade.

 On the other hand, some of these optical disturbances do seem to preserve one-to-one correspondence of units over time, namely, the perspective trans- formations, the deformations or topological transformations, and even the shearing or slippage of optical texture at a contour.
-In the case of a partial permutation of a spot-texture, or a radical permutation such as the random displacements called Brownian movement, there is still a persistence of units Events and the Information for Perceiving Events 101 without gain or loss.
+In the case of a partial permutation of a spot-texture, or a radical permutation such as the random displacements called Brownian movement, there is still a persistence of units without gain or loss.
 The invariants under transformation, the ratios and proportions and relations among units, are richest for the disturbances at the beginning of the above list and poorest for the permutations at the end, but invariants are discoverable throughout.
 A disturbance of connectedness or adja- cent order is more serious than a mere disturbance of form.
 A complete scram- bling of the adjacent order of units is still more serious.
 But a mathematical theory of invariants may be possible for all these disturbances of structure with persistence.
 What is lacking is a theory of the invariants that are preserved under disturbances with nonpersistence of units.

 THE OPTICAL MAGNIFICATION OF NESTED FORMS

-If a surface is composed of units nested within larger units, its optic array is

-composed of solid angles nested within larger solid angles.
-As a point of

-observation approaches a surface, all angles are magnified toward the limit

-of a whole angle (180°), even those whose units were too small to see at a
+If a surface is composed of units nested within larger units, its optic array is composed of solid angles nested within larger solid angles.
+As a point of observation approaches a surface, all angles are magnified toward the limit of a whole angle (180°), even those whose units were too small to see at a distance.

-distance.
 The closer a surface, the more its subordinate units become visible.
 Does this progress have an end?

 These disturbances in the optic array are not similar to the events in the environment that they specify.
 The superficial likenesses are misleading.
 Even if the optical disturbances could be reduced to the motions of spots, they would not be like the motions of bodies or particles in space.
 Optical spots have no mass and no inertia, they cannot collide, and in fact, because they are usually not spots at all but forms nested within one another, they cannot even move.
 This is why I suggested that a so-called optical motion had so little in common with a physical motion that it should not even be called a motion.

 In what way, if any, does an optical disturbance correspond to the event in the environment that it specifies?
 It corresponds in sequential order.
 The begin- ning and the end of the disturbance in the array are concurrent with the begin- ning and the end of the event in the environment, and there is no latency or delay.
 If events are simultaneous, the disturbances are simultaneous.
 If an event consists of subordinate events, then the disturbance will consist of subordinate disturbances, as when a ball rolls downstairs in a sequence of bounces.
 If an event is gradual, the disturbance is gradual (a balloon being blow up), and if an event is abrupt, the disturbance is abrupt (the balloon bursting).
 If an event is unitary (a ball rolling behind a screen and then out again), the disturbance is unitary-deletion and then accretion at the occluding edges.
 Or so, at least, I suggested.

 If a series of repeated events occurs in the environment, a series of repeated disturbances occurs in the ambient optic array.
-When the events are mechanical, 102 The Ecological Approach to Visual Perception

-these optical disturbances are usually accompanied by sounds, as in the colliding of objects and the rupturing or cracking of surfaces.
+When the events are mechanical, these optical disturbances are usually accompanied by sounds, as in the colliding of objects and the rupturing or cracking of surfaces.
 The chains of optical and acoustical disturbances run in parallel.
 And the sequential order of this inform- ation flow cannot be tampered with.
 Unlike the adjacent order of a series of objects, the sequential order of a series of events cannot be rearranged.
 Some of the individual events that compose the grand sequence of a day can go backward, displacements for example, but the sequential order of their occurrence is immutable.
 This is why "time"is said to have an "arrow,"I believe, and this is why "time travel" is a myth.

 The Causation of Events